-Adult females can get up to 8-10 feet in length with males being slightly smaller, However, the most common way to determine the gender of snakes is to have them probed.
+The most common way to determine the gender of snakes is to have them probed.
 This is the process of inserting a small metal probe into the cloaca and then the depth of the probe is measured (by the number of scales it advances) to determine if it is a male or a female.
 The probe will travel further in a male as it will enter the hemipene pocket.
+Probing should only be done by experienced professionals as damage can be caused to the cloaca and/or genitalia if improper technique or equipment is used.